Jim-Still/Vend-O-Matic-8000/java/README.md

         has fed into the machine.
     2. Selecting "(2) Select Product" allows the customer to select a product to purchase.
-        - Show the list of products available and allow the customer to enter a code to select an item.
+        - It shows a list of products available and allows the customer to enter a code to select an item.
         - If the product code does not exist, the customer is informed and returned to the Purchase menu.